- LTP - English - Year 6 Power of Reading Texts 2017-2018.pdf

 Pupils have access to Bug Club, Monday's homework will be either to read and complete any activities set OR to complete a GPaS activity (Grammar, Punctuation and Spelling).

-Yr6 will be set a piece of Science homework every Tuesday by Miss McCombs which needs to be returned by the following Monday.
+Yr6 will be set a piece of Science or Topic homework every Tuesday by Miss McCombs which needs to be returned by the following Monday.
 Homework is always an extension of the work they have been doing in class.
 It will help them further understand the work we are covering and therefore is vital.

 It is vital that pupils know their times tables AND can recall the facts rapidly.
 These are practised and monitored in school and pupils are also expected to practise them at home.

 Every Wednesday there will be a written piece of Maths homework that will help pupils practise, consolidate and apply their skills and knowledge to new situations.
 This will be due in the next morning, Thursday.

 Each week Yr6 will be looking at different spelling rules and patterns, they will bring a list home in their reading log that they need to practise and learn before the next spelling lesson.
 Spelling lessons will take place on a Friday.

 Each week the spelling list will be added to this page.